The Government has created the Help to Buy London scheme to help home buyers purchase their own new build home in the capital.

 Who is Eligible?

-Help to Buy London equity loans are available to first time buyers as well as to homeowners looking to move.
-The home you want to buy must be newly built with a price of up to £600,000
+Help to Buy London equity loans are available only to first time buyers.
+The home you want to buy must be newly built or a qualifying conversion with a price of up to £600,000.

 - Minimum deposit of 5% of the full purchase price